ModelEarth/community/README.md

 5. Display industry and demographic data on [zip search](zip/#zip=30315) and [zip map](zip/leaflet/).

 6. Use a [JAMstack Editor](https://headlesscms.org/) to edit content on GitHub.
-Or <a href="https://www.apollographql.com/docs/apollo-server/">Apollo</a> GraphQL for faster dev than<!--the point-to-point nature of--> REST endpoints.
+And/or <a href="https://www.apollographql.com/docs/apollo-server/">Apollo</a> GraphQL for faster dev than<!--the point-to-point nature of--> REST endpoints.

 7. Highlight <a href="map">Smart & Mobile Communities</a> on Leaflet map.
 Update Smart Georgia <a href="samples/routing/">driving tour routes</a>.